-Collateral Received
+• Collateral Received

-Where possible, the Group takes collateral as a secondary recourse to the borrower.
+Where possible, the Group takes collateral as a secondary source of repayment.
 This includes, but not limited to, cash, marketable securities, real estate, trade receivables, inventory and equipment, and other physical and/or financial collateral.
 The Group may also take fixed and floating charges on the assets of borrowers.

 Policies are in place to determine the eligibility of collateral for credit risk mitigation.
-These include requiring specific collateral to meet minimum operational requirements in order to be considered as effective risk mitigants.
 The Group's collateral is generally diversified and periodic valuations of collateral are required.